sauravanandb2w/CarDekhoPricePrediction/README.md

 # CarDekhoPricePrediction
-Major Project - ll
+# Major Project - ll
-8th Semester
+- 8th Semester
+## How to execute :